loleg/swihack.github.io/_posts/2020-02-21-Hackathon.md

 We will bring together journalists, coders, designers, and experts in multilingualism to find better solutions to elevate our linguistic diversity.
 We want to collaboratively work on solutions for multilingual media content productions, including text, video, and graphics.

 We’re excited that interested people of linguistic diversity from a wide range of countries and backgrounds have already signed up.
-If you would also like to join, [please let us know here](https://pollunit.com/en/polls/anthlxx_l2md5ncw7r1csw).
+If you would also like to join, please register.
 We’ll notify you if you’re in or on the waiting list and a spot frees up.
 We can host a maximum of about 35 people.

 ## Why should you join?